LLC Formation in Texas

 Classes of Membership

-It is often a sound approach to establish two classes of members and announce this fact in the company’s certificate of formation.
+A sound approach is to establish two classes of members and announce this fact in the company’s certificate of formation.
 Again, this is something that a minimalist online form will not accomplish.
 One will need an attorney who knows what he or she is doing in this area.

 In a setup involving two membership classes, class A members are defined as regular members who have full ownership and voting rights, while class B members are those who acquire their membership interest by some unfriendly or coercive means (as part of a legal settlement, for instance).
 It is generally provided that class B members cannot vote and are not entitled to distributions except with unanimous approval of class A members.